cxn03651/write_xlsx/workbook.md

     format1 = workbook.add_format(props_hash)   # Set properties at creation
     format2 = workbook.add_format               # Set properties later

-See the ["CELL FORMATTING"](cell_formatting.html#cell_formatting) section for more details about Format properties and how to set them.
+See the [CELL FORMATTING][] section for more details about Format properties and how to set them.

 #### <a name="add_chart" class="anchor" href="#add_chart"><span class="octicon octicon-link" /></a>add_chart(properties)

-This method is use to create a new chart either as a standalone worksheet (the default) or as an embeddable object that can be inserted into a worksheet via the `insert_chart()` Worksheet method.
+This method is use to create a new chart either as a standalone worksheet (the default) or as an embeddable object that can be inserted into a worksheet via the [insert_chart()][] Worksheet method.

     chart = workbook.add_chart(:type => 'column')